 Skip to content

 The Daktela MCP Server is a read-only Model Context Protocol (MCP) server for the Daktela Contact Centre REST API v6.
-It allows AI assistants such as Claude, ChatGPT, and other LLM-based clients to access and analyse your contact centre data directly.
+It lets AI assistants such as Claude, ChatGPT, and other LLM-based clients access and analyse your contact centre data directly.

 What is MCP?